TheodosiouTh/server-example/README.md

 You can find the available routes inside the `request-examples` folder.
 If you are using VS Code as your editor you can install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extention and click on the send request button above each Request to execute the request.

+## Progress

+- Create a server using Golang, with a simple endpoint that logs in the server console
+  &nbsp; Here I wanted:
+  1. to learn how to create a simple Server in golang without using any external libraries
+  2. to experiment with different file structures
+- Create a image manipulation enpoint (I chose gausian blur of an image)
+  &nbsp; Here I wanted:
+  1. to learn how to handle file uploading via form data post request
+  2. do simple image processing using go
+- Create a simple sum endpoint
+  &nbsp; Here I wanted:
+  1. to learn how to write unit tests (test utils.Sum)
+  2. to learn how to write integration tests (test the whole endpoint)
+  3. to experiment with recurrsion in golang

+## Want to learn

+- Create a CI/CD environment
+  &nbsp; I need it to run tests + lint when something in merged to master, or a PR is made with target branch the master branch.
+- gRPC (Microservices)
+  &nbsp; I want to look more into that